ajchang84/node-background-jobs/README.md

 ## Background jobs

-The purpose of a brackground job is to do some longer running task on the server __asynchronously__.
+The purpose of a background job is to do some longer running task on the server __asynchronously__.
 Since the task is asynchronous, the http response that the client is waiting for, does not depend on the result of your background job.

 Email is a great example of a task that makes sense as a background job.
 The client may sign up with your server to create a user account.
 If the server plans to send a confirmation email, there is no need for the user to wait for the server to complete the task.
 The server can send a response once the user has been created in the database and a background job has been created to send the email asynchronously.